CeciliaSG/pp2_wordScramble/README.md

 - Lighthouse:
 First test: <h2 align="center"><img src="documentation/first_lighthouse_report#2.png"></h2>, <h2 align="center"><img src="documentation/first_lighthouse_report#1.png"></h2>
 Second test: <h2 align="center"><img src="documentation/first_lighthouse_report#2.png"></h2>, <h2 align="center"><img src="documentation/first_lighthouse_report#1.png"></h2>
+Colours was then teste Coolors and changes wer made to increase contrast.

 ### Further Testing

 - The Website was tested on Google Chrome, Firefox and Safari browsers.
 - The website was viewed on a variety of devices such as Desktop, Laptop and iPhone10.
-- A large amount of manual testing was done to ensure that all buttons and functions are workin and linking correctly.
+- A large amount of manual testing was done to ensure that all buttons and functions are working and linking correctly.
 - [Coolors](https://coolors.co) was used to check the contrast of colours.

 ### Known Bugs